danfmaia/CodeQuery-API/README.md

 ![CodeQueryGPT cover artwork](./assets/social_CodeQueryAPI.png)

 **CodeQuery™ API** is a lightweight and efficient Python/Flask tool designed to enable AI assistants—such as custom GPTs—to navigate and interact with local code.
 With this API, LLM agents\* can effortlessly query project structures and retrieve up-to-date file contents, helping developers efficiently explore and manage large codebases.
-By adhering to customizable ignore patterns via `.agentignore`, the API ensures that only relevant files are probed, making it an invaluable tool for AI-driven code analysis and development.
+By adhering to customizable ignore patterns, the API ensures that only relevant files are probed, making it an invaluable tool for AI-driven code analysis and development.

 \* An LLM agent is the decision-making component of an AI assistant.
-Read more about about agents [in this article](https://python.langchain.com/v0.1/docs/modules/agents/).
-(You don't necessarily need to know about them to use CodeQuery, but a bit of knowledge is beneficial.)
+Read more about agents [in this article](https://python.langchain.com/v0.1/docs/modules/agents/).

 🤖 **Curious Fact**: During its development, the **CodeQuery API** was an integral part of its own creation process, being used to analyze, write, and debug its own files while the project evolved.
 This unique feedback loop made it a participant in its own development stages!

 ## Features

 - **Designed for AI Assistants**: This API was specifically designed to integrate with AI assistants such as custom GPTs, providing them with efficient access to project file structures and contents.
-- **Retrieve Project Structure**: Get a detailed view of the project’s directories and files, excluding those specified in the `.agentignore` file.
+- **Retrieve Project Structure**: Get a detailed view of the project’s directories and files.
 - **Retrieve File Contents**: Access the contents of specific files in the project, with error handling for non-existent paths.
-- **Custom Ignore Patterns**: Utilize `.agentignore` for specifying which files or directories to exclude from the structure retrieval.
+- **Custom Ignore Patterns**: Utilize `.agentignore` and/or `.gitignore` for specifying which files or directories to exclude from the structure retrieval.

 ## API Endpoints